 406 MHz Training Beacon Requirements

-CAP has recently fielded 406 MHz training beacons to each wing in order to support more realistic training, especially for those training with airborne Becker and Rhotheta direction finding units.
+CAP previously fielded 406 MHz training beacons to wings in order to support more realistic training, especially for those training with airborne Becker and Rhotheta direction finding units.
 Though these beacons have been setup with the test protocol so that they will not inadvertently activate other rescue resources normally, there is always a chance of problems occurring as we cannot fully prevent the satellites from recording data completely.
 In order to avoid any potential problems, it is each wing's responsibility to provide proper notification in accordance with NOAA's requirements.
 NOAA's guidance and documentation required can be found on their Emergency Beacon Testing webpage.

 Notification is not a hard process, but CAP personnel must schedule training with these beacons like all other system users.
 Please review the U.S. SARSAT Program Steering Group Beacon Test Policy, and be sure to schedule your training with these beacons accordingly with the Air Force Program POC, the Air Force Rescue Coordination Center, at: AFRCC.Console@us.af.mil with sufficient lead time for them to approve.
 Please use their Beacon Test Request Form required to schedule a test.